srodriguezcode/spartacusTraining/resources/docs/exercises/02-creating-a-new-component.md

 ng g i component-a/Cms-component-a-component
 ```

-We will edit the `cms-component-a-component.ts` to look like this.
+We will edit the `cms-component-a-component.ts` to look like this:

 ```ts
 import { CmsComponent } from "@spartacus/core";